An Abstract Model for Branch and Cut: Diminishing Cut Strength

+\cref{thm:apxGrowth} provides an indication of the tradeoff between cutting and branching in the harmonically-worsening cuts model, and it applies, for example, to an increasingly difficult family of instances (quantified by an increasing target bound), for a fixed relative strength of cutting and branching.
+For example, if the first cut is a factor of $1/\ln 2 \approx 1.44$ stronger than branching, then around half of the bound is proved by cutting, in the limit.
+More generally, if $\lambda > 0$ such that $\cbd = \lambda \rbd / \ln 2$, then approximately $ \lambda / (1+\lambda) $ proportion of the target bound is proved by cut nodes as $\targetbound \to \infty$.

-\end{enumerate} Combining the bounds above gives the result. \end{proof} The above results hinge on bounds on harmonic numbers and the function $H^{-1}$.
+\cref{thm:ApxMAIN,thm:apxGrowth} hinge on bounds on harmonic numbers and the function $H^{-1}$.
 Improving these bounds can lead to an improvement in the approximation factor, or even an exact algorithm, for the optimal number of cut nodes, and hence of the optimal tree size.
 For example, Hickerson~\cite[\href{https://oeis.org/A002387}{A002387}]{oeis} conjectures that, if $n \in \nonnegints$, $H^{-1}(n) = \floor{e^{n-\gamma} + 1/2}$ for $n \ge 2$, where $\gamma$ denotes the Euler-Mascheroni constant, approximately $0.577$. \footnote{See references and notes in \url{https://oeis.org/A002387} and \url{https://oeis.org/A004080}.}